-Hodgkin lymphoma (HL) is uncommon cancer with an incidence of about 1/40,000 in North America and Europe.
-There are about 8500 new cases reported in the U.S. each year.
+Hodgkin lymphoma (HL) is uncommon cancer and occurs in about 1/40,000 in North America and Europe.
+There are about 8500 new cases reported in the United States each year.
 Currently, 1,310 clinical trials are ongoing in the United States.

-Clinical trials of lymphoma are conducted at clinical trial centers like Dana-Farber/Harvard Cancer Center (DF/HCC), (DE/HCC) is an NCI-designated comprehensive cancer center is one of the largest cancer research enterprises in the world enrolling thousands of patients for rare disease clinical trials.
+Dana-Farber/Harvard Cancer Center (DF/HCC) conducted clinical trials of lymphoma.
+The DE/HCC site is an NCI-designated comprehensive cancer center that is one of the largest cancer research enterprises in the world and enrolls thousands of patients for rare disease clinical trials.

 Non-Hodgkin’s lymphomas are a group of cancers of the lymphatic system.
-Swollen lymph nodes in the neck or groin occur and usually spread throughout the body.
-The cause of non-Hodgkin’s lymphoma is unknown but it may be caused by a virus.
-Non-Hodgkin’s Lymphoma may occur at any age.
+Swollen lymph nodes occur in the neck or groin and usually spread throughout the body.
+The cause of non-Hodgkin’s lymphomas is not known but thought to be caused by a virus.
+Non-Hodgkin’s Lymphomas may occur at any age.

 A total of 1,972 trials are ongoing on Non-Hodgkin’s lymphomas in the United States.
-Clinical trials on Non-Hodgkin’s lymphomas were performed at Sidney Kimmel Cancer Center which comprises 32 hospitals within their network.
-The center performed hundred of studies with oncology researches and professional staff for performing orphan disease trials.
+Sidney Kimmel Cancer Center conducted clinical trials on Non-Hodgkin’s lymphomas.
+The Sidney Kimmel Cancer Center comprises 32 hospitals within their network, and the center performed hundred of studies with oncology researchers and professional staff for performing orphan disease trials.